patrickfav/under-the-hood/README.md

 ![example in the ui](doc/example_buttons.png)

-Will be rendered as a simple button starting an custom action on click.
+Will be rendered as a simple button starting a custom action on click.
 Supports single and double column actions (ie. having two buttons in the same row)

 Here is a simple example: